gla-rad/eNav-APIGateway/README.md

 Please make sure to update tests as appropriate.

 ## License
-Distributed under the Apache License.
+Distributed under the Apache License, Version 2.0.
 See [LICENSE](./LICENSE) for more information.

 ## Contact
 Nikolaos Vastardis - Nikolaos.Vastardis@gla-rad.org